How to get your license: Taxis and For Hire

 Olympia, WA 98507-9034

 - When your paperwork is received and correct, we’ll mail your vehicle certificates to the address on your business license.
-This will take about 3 weeks.
+This takes about 3 weeks.

 Note: Remember to enclose all necessary documents and fees with your application.
 Contact our office, in writing, if your address changes.